collective/collective.exampledevtools/docs/index.rst

     and dependencies will fail.
 To circumvent this use easy_install instead, this installer correctly installs templer and dependencies

-This snipper shows how to install templer in a virtual environment and list available skeletons:
+This snippet shows how to install templer in a virtual environment and list available skeletons:

     .. code-block:: console